 Dolph Lundgren currently lives in Los Angeles.
 He separated from his wife some years earlier.
 Karate has remained an important part of his life.
 During his Hollywood career, it has helped keep him grounded and balanced.

-A very intelligent man, Lundgren is said to have an IQ of 160.
-He speaks six languages, English, Swedish, French, German, Italian, Japanese, and Spanish.
+An intelligent man, Lundgren is said to have an IQ of 160.
+He speaks six languages: English, Swedish, French, German, Italian, Japanese, and Spanish.
 He is also an accomplished musician, playing the drums.

 Discover more from Finding Karate